hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 Things to notice:

-* In :option:`PARTICLE_DATA` the :option:`Width` of the intermediate particles must be set to zero since they are handled as stable for the hard process matrix element calculation.
+* In :option:`PARTICLE_DATA` the :option:`Narrow` property of the intermediate particles must be set to :option:`1` since they are handled as stable (narrow width) for the hard process matrix element calculation.
 The particles are then decayed by the internal (hard) decay module.
-If VBs are considered as intermediate particles, the width of all VBs must be set to zero to preserve SU(2) Ward-Identities.
+If VBs are considered as intermediate particles, the width of all VBs must be set to be narrow to preserve SU(2) Ward-Identities.
   This also holds true for processes where only one VB type participates as intermediate particle (e.g. same-sign :math:`\mathrm{W}^\pm \mathrm{W}^\pm` scattering process).